 Aphrodite joined Toronto Prep School last year in the role of English resource teacher.
 She encourages all students to join her in the resource centre located on the fifth floor at any point in the day, where they can share in the learning of fundamentals, discuss ideas, or simply stop by for a chat.
 She graduated from Glendon College, York University earning an Honours Bachelor degree in English Language and Literature.
 During her university years, Aphrodite worked as an editor at Glendon’s student-run newspaper, Protem, where she had the opportunity to collaborate with students on interest projects, author biographies, as well as current issues.
 She loved the whole process of watching an idea turn into a successful story.
 She also held poetry competitions where students could submit their poems and the winner had their poem printed on the front page.
 She strongly believes in a student-centred approach.
 She understands that each student comes in with specific interests, ideas, and learning styles.
 What makes for a great learning environment is the ability for teachers and students to build individual relationships.
 She subscribes to the idea of creating an inclusive learning space where students are challenged and encouraged to express their ideas and to make mistakes.
 We can only improve if we have an opportunity to try in the first place.
 She has lived in the city of Toronto for her whole life.
 Her grandparents came here from Greece and opened up a restaurant in the east end where she spent much of her time growing up.
 She hails from a large family and often feels like the movie 'My Big Fat Greek Wedding' is based on her family.
 Aphrodite considers herself an avid reader, cyclist, traveller, hiker, and loves being in the kitchen.

 Ada is a passionate teacher who has a wide range of expertise in the Fine Arts.
 Ada graduated from OCAD University with a Major in Sculpture and Installation Arts and a Minor in Drawing and Painting.
 Her competitive program only accepts 40 students per year and due to her high-achieving nature, Ada won the OCADFA Harvey Townsend Memorial Scholarship Award.
 During her journey at OCAD, Ada also had the opportunity to travel to Florence for an exchange program.
 Prior to university, Ada was accepted into the 4 year Arts York program at Unionville High School.
-Ada has been teaching Grade 12 and 11 Visual Arts / Media Arts / Photography in a private school setting for five years.
-Prior to teaching at a secondary level, Ada specialized in university art portfolio building for art, design and architecture students.
+Ada has been teaching Grade 12 and 11 Visual Arts / Media Arts / Photography in a private school setting for six years.
+Prior to teaching at a secondary level, Ada specialized in university art portfolio building for art, design, and architecture students.

 Communications And Social Media Administrator